roy-ch/Dual-Data-Alignment/README.md

 The training dataset has been released on [modelscope](https://modelscope.cn/datasets/roych1997/Dual_Data_Alignment/files).

+---

+## Checkpoints

+The checkpoint has been released on [modelscope](https://modelscope.cn/datasets/roych1997/Dual_Data_Alignment/files).

+---

+## Benchmarks

 DDA-COCO Benchmark has been released on [modelscope](https://modelscope.cn/datasets/roych1997/DDA-COCO/files).

 EvalGEN Benchmark has been released on [modelscope](https://modelscope.cn/datasets/roych1997/EvalGEN/files).

 ---

-## Checkpoints

-The checkpoint has been released on [modelscope](https://modelscope.cn/datasets/roych1997/Dual_Data_Alignment/files).

 ## 🎯 ToDo List <a name="todo"></a>